frapplecat/songbirb/README.md

 ![gametiles](#)

-I've changed the game tiles to a circle format to differantiate for Wordle.
+I've changed the game tiles to a circle format to differantiate the layout from Wordle.
 At the moment it's currently arranged for a 9 letter birdname.

 <br>